IgniteUI/help-topics/topics/02_Controls/igLinearGauge/02_Adding/00_igLinearGauge_Adding_to_an_HTML_Page.md

 ### <a id="steps-overview"></a>Steps

-Following are the general conceptual steps for adding `igLinearGauge` to an HTML Page.
+Following are the general conceptual steps for adding `igLinearGauge` to an HTML Page:

 1. Creating the target element for storing the `igLinearGauge` control